SydneyBioX/BIDCell/README.md

 ## Demo data

-small subset of the Xenium breast cancer dataset, run to check installation
+A small subset of Xenium breast cancer data is provided as a demo.
+Use the following to run all the steps to check installation:

         python example_small.py

-Full sized datasets

-For example, the Xenium breast cancer dataset (Xenium Output Bundle In Situ Replicate 1) may be downloaded from https://www.10xgenomics.com/products/xenium-in-situ/preview-dataset-human-breast.
+The full dataset (Xenium Output Bundle In Situ Replicate 1) may be downloaded from https://www.10xgenomics.com/products/xenium-in-situ/preview-dataset-human-breast.
 Place `morphology_mip.ome.tif` and `transcripts.csv.gz` under

 4 major platforms, including Xenium, CosMx, MERSCOPE, and Stereo-seq